Nola: Modern age

-Nola is a suburb of Naples.
 In the 1990s to the 2000s, a waste management crisis broke out in the city as a result of illegal dumping by the Camorra.
 Most of the waste was dumped between Nola, Acerra, and Marigliano, referred to as the "Triangle of Death".
 A 2004 study by Alfredo Mazza published in The Lancet Oncology revealed that deaths by cancer in the area are much higher than the European average.